gyrogami logo

 • Travel time

-• Making findings, clasps, wire, jump rings, and sheet
+• Making findings, clasps, wire, jump rings, etc.

 • Search for and buy (scrap) metals